Elaine-Yuetong/W1_model/LOSS_PROVISIONS-LITIGATION_CONTINGENCIES.md

 In Phase 2, this metric is limited to:
 - XBRL balance sheet provision tag extraction (semi-structured, often null)
 - 8-K keyword monitoring for litigation-related filings for issuers already flagged on other metrics
-- Going concern keyword detection (already implemented for Liquidity and Covenant Headroom)
+- Going concern keyword detection — See LIQUIDITY.md → Section "Frequency" → going concern monitoring and COVENANT_HEADROOM.md → Section "Frequency" → keyword scan — going concern detection is already active system-wide; Loss Provisions uses the same keyword scan without modification

 Phase 2 cannot deliver the core analytical value of this metric — language tier classification, cross-period matter tracking, and unrecorded contingency detection all require Phase 3 LLM.
 Phase 2 contribution is a rough binary flag: provision balance exists and is growing vs stable, confirmed by XBRL where available.